-The Denton County Transportation Authority is dependent on sales tax, which is the largest single source of revenue for the authority, representing 58 percent and 60 percent of total revenue in 2022 and 2021, respectively.
-Sales tax revenue are affected by a variety of economic factors and are dependent on consumer spending.
+The Denton County Transportation Authority is dependent on sales tax, which is the largest single source of revenue for the Authority, representing 66 percent and 58 percent of total revenue in 2023 and 2022, respectively.
+Sales tax revenue is affected by a variety of economic factors and is dependent on consumer spending.
 As economic factors expand and contract, it may cause sales tax revenue to increase and decrease.
-As economic conditions in the area and the nation overall continue to demonstrate positive trends, a 4 percent increase in sales tax revenue is estimated for the FY 2023 budget.
+Despite economic conditions in the area and the nation overall continuing to demonstrate positive trends as the economy rebounds from the pandemic, management estimates a moderate increase in sales tax revenue for the FY 2024 budget with sales tax revenue of \$40,000,000.